-Your pick must never stop moving through this exercise (and must never come away from the strings).
+Remember that your pick must never stop moving through this exercise.
 There is a consistent up and down movement with the pick.
 When you ascend, you are making 3 downstrokes (using ONE hand movement, without stopping after each downstroke).

 When descending, you are making 3 upstrokes (using ONE hand movement, without stopping after each upstroke).
 The picking hand motion is critical in order to play arpeggios well.